Network Centrality and Clustering

 To introduce spectral graph theory, we define some terms.

-I.e., \(D = \text{diag}(d_1, d_2, d_3, \dots)\) where \(d_i\) is the degree of node \(i\).
+Let \(G\) be an undirected graph with \(n\) nodes.
+We define the \(n\times n\) matrix \(D\) as a diagonal matrix of node degrees, i.e., \(D = \text{diag}(d_1, d_2, d_3, \dots)\) where \(d_i\) is the degree of node \(i\).

-Then assuming \(G\) has adjacency matrix \(A\), we define the Laplacian of \(G\) as:
+Assuming \(G\) has adjacency matrix \(A\), we define the Laplacian of \(G\) as

-\[ L = D - A \]
+\[ L = D - A. \]

 Code